-When deemed appropriate, review with the Company’s Chief Legal Officer, Chief Compliance Officer, or appropriate delegates, legal, disclosure or other matters that may have a material impact on the Company’s consolidated financial statements or on the Company’s compliance policies.
+When deemed appropriate, review with the Company’s Chief Legal Officer, Head of Non-Financial Risk and Chief Compliance Officer, or appropriate delegates, legal, disclosure or other matters that may have a material impact on the Company’s consolidated financial statements or on the Company’s compliance policies.

 Review significant regulatory reports and findings of regulators, as applicable to the mandate of the Committee, including management’s associated remediation plans and progress against such plans.

-Obtain, review and evaluate reports from the Company’s Chief Compliance Officer or management with respect to the Company’s policies and procedures regarding compliance with applicable legal and regulatory requirements, and the Company’s Code of Ethics and Business Conduct.
-The Company’s Chief Compliance Officer shall have the authority to communicate personally to the Committee promptly on any matter involving criminal conduct or potential criminal conduct and, at least annually, shall report to the Committee on the implementation and effectiveness of the Company’s compliance and ethics program.
+Obtain, review and evaluate reports from management, including the Head of Non-Financial Risk or Chief Compliance Officer, with respect to the Company’s policies and procedures regarding compliance with applicable legal and regulatory requirements, and the Company’s Code of Ethics and Business Conduct.
+The Company’s Head of Non-Financial Risk and Chief Compliance Officer shall have the authority to communicate personally to the Committee promptly on any matter involving criminal conduct or potential criminal conduct and, at least annually, shall report to the Committee on the implementation and effectiveness of the Company’s compliance and ethics program.

-Obtain, review and evaluate reports from the Company’s Head of Global Financial Crimes with respect to the Company’s Anti-Money Laundering/Bank Secrecy Act and Office of Foreign Assets Control compliance program.
+Obtain, review and evaluate reports from the Company’s Head of Global Financial Crimes with respect to the Company’s Global Financial Crimes Program, including the Company’s Anti-Money Laundering/Bank Secrecy Act and Office of Foreign Assets Control compliance program.

-Establish procedures for: (i) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.
+Establish and periodically receive reports on compliance with procedures for: (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters; and (ii) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

-Discuss with management, including the Chief Financial Officer, Chief Legal Officer, Chief Compliance Officer and the Global Audit Director, and the independent auditor any significant correspondence with regulators or governmental agencies and any external or employee complaints or published reports that raise material issues regarding the Company’s financial statements or accounting policies.
+Discuss with management, including the Chief Financial Officer, the Chief Legal Officer, the Head of Non-Financial Risk and the Chief Compliance Officer and the internal and independent auditors, any significant correspondence with regulators or governmental agencies and any external or employee complaints or published reports that raise material issues regarding the Company’s financial statements or accounting policies.